LOTUS SELF-DEFENSE

 2003

 This picture shows Ajarn Precha with his family in Thailand.
-More pictures from Thailand and of Ajarn Precha can be found here.
+More pictures may be found here.

 Letters written by Ajarn to his students in the U.S.